ARM-software/arm-trusted-firmware/docs/firmware-design.md

-The design of the runtime services depends heavily on the concepts and definitions described in the [SMCCC], in particular SMC Function IDs, Owning Entity Numbers (OEN), Fast and Standard calls, and the SMC32 and SMC64 calling conventions.
+The design of the runtime services depends heavily on the concepts and definitions described in the [SMCCC], in particular SMC Function IDs, Owning Entity Numbers (OEN), Fast and Yielding calls, and the SMC32 and SMC64 calling conventions.
 Please refer to that document for more detailed explanation of these terms.